moshehbenavraham/ai-search/.spec_system/PRD/PRD.md

 2. Extract clean content from one or more URLs for processing
 3. Crawl a website starting from a root URL with configurable depth and filtering
 4. Generate a sitemap of URLs discovered from a starting point
+5. Conduct deep research on complex topics using Perplexity Sonar (immediate results)
+6. Initiate extended research projects using Gemini Deep Research (async with progress tracking)
-5. View and manage search history for authenticated users
+7. View and manage search history for authenticated users
-6. Browse search results with rich display of titles, snippets, and source links
+8. Browse research results with rich display of content, citations, and source links
-7. Save Tavily results (search, extract, crawl, map) to Items for later reference
+9. Save any research results (search, extract, crawl, map, deep research) to Items

 ## Requirements

-### MVP Requirements - Backend (Phase 00)
+### MVP Requirements - Backend (Phase 00) - COMPLETE

 - Add tavily-python SDK dependency (>=0.5.0)
 - Configure Tavily API key and optional proxy settings via environment